gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

-- When an input for a creator rule cannot be bound, the error message does not include any diagnostic information.

 #### Needs clarification

 - Task container is added as a `TaskContainer`, and `AbstractProject` has to synchronize changes to this into the model space.